NARASIMHULU19/DBMS-LAB/README.md

 14. Write a SQL Query to implement LEFT OUTER THETA JOIN between Student and Dept.
 15. Write a SQL Query to implement RIGHT OUTER THETA JOIN between Student and Dept.
 16. Write a SQL Query to implement FULL OUTER THETA JOIN between Student and Dept.
+17. Write a SQL Query to Implement CROSS JOIN between Student and Dept.
 ### ------------------------- END OF WEEK-4 LAB -------------------
 ***